Empowering Youth in Melton’s South Sudanese Community

 The work is fulfilling but is not without its challenges.
 It can be difficult to cater to young people who are at risk and facing complex issues such as financial hardship, housing instability, or the youth justice system.
 In these cases, referrals are made to other organisations, and the participant benefits from a network of support.

-Adut shares that there is strong advocacy coming from the Jamma team, and they also utilise a high number of referral points.
+Adut shares that there is strong advocacy coming from the CSG team, and they also utilise a high number of referral points.
 This allows them to assist as many young people as possible.
 “Many of them feel inclined to deal with their health issues or legal troubles privately, but when they come here, I can show them where to go and how to overcome these hurdles.”

 It is the success stories that make it all worth it.
 Adut’s face instantly lights up when she talks about the Young Women’s Group.
 This is a program that facilitates regular mentorship sessions and discussions on important topics such as health, relationships, and discrimination.
 Adut is particularly passionate about this program because it provides a supportive environment for young women to come together, form friendships, and learn from each other.